brookluers/brookluers.github.io/teaching/stats306f17/lab12/index.md

         ## [3] "ACS_13_5YR_S1901_metadata.csv" "ACS_14_5YR_S1901_metadata.csv"
         ## [5] "ACS_15_5YR_S1901_metadata.csv"

-2. Extract the two-digit year from each file name in `fnames`, then convert them to four-digit years.
+2. Extract the two-digit year from each file name in `fnames`, then convert the two-digit years to four-digit years.
 Complete the following commands.

     First extract the two-digit year: